 2. Investment cash flow

-Expenses for equipment, renovations, new inventory.
-These are one-time large expenses.
+Capital expenditures for equipment, renovations, initial inventory.
+These are typically large, infrequent expenses.

 3. Financing cash flow